-Rule 1-101 provides as follows:
+ICJ Rule 1-101 provides definitions, including:

-"Juvenile: a person defined as a juvenile in any member state or by the rules of the Interstate Commission, including accused juvenile delinquents, adjudicated delinquents, accused status offenders, adjudicated status offenders, non-adjudicated juveniles, and non-delinquent juveniles."
+"Juvenile: any person defined as a juvenile in any member state or by the rules of the Interstate Commission."

-Rule 4-104-6 provides as follows:
+ICJ Rule 5-101(7) provides as follows:

 "The age of majority and duration of supervision are determined by the sending state.
-Where circumstances require the receiving court to detain any juvenile under the ICJ, the type of incarceration shall be determined by the laws regarding the age of majority in the receiving state."
+Where circumstances require the receiving court to detain any juvenile under the ICJ, the type of secure facility shall be determined by the laws regarding the age of majority in the receiving state."